Prescott Speed Hill Climb: Post War

 Stirling Moss's first hillclimb was at Prescott on 9 May 1948, driving a Mk2 Cooper.
 He had hoped to enter at Shelsley Walsh somewhat earlier, but had been thwarted in this ambition as there were no spaces left in the entry list.
 On his actual debut at Prescott, Moss came fourth out of twelve, in the 500 c.c. class.

 On 9 September 1951 at the Bugatti Owners' Club International Event Ken Wharton broke the track record in a time of 43.81 sec in a Cooper 1,000 c.c.
 Tony Marsh (Cooper) set a record at 43.32 sec in June 1956.

 At the BOC meeting on 15 September 1963, Peter Westbury clinched the 1963 British Hill Climb Championship by taking second place to Peter Boshier-Jones (Lotus-Climax 1,220 c.c. supercharged) in the championship run-off.
 Westbury also took FTD in the class runs in a time of 48.95 secs in the Felday-Daimler.

 In 1967 Motor reported: "Driving his V-8 engined Brabham, B. Eccles set up a new record for the hill of 47.31s. at the Bugatti Owners Club Invitation Prescott Hill climb on July 9."

+Current Prescott

+Prescott Hill has hosted at least one round of the British Hill Climb Championship since 1947, in the modern era of the sport, Prescott hosts the first round of the season with a second round towards the end of the season.
+A new "Test Day" edition to their calendar a few weeks before the season opener has made Prescott an ideal location to kick off the year.

+The hill has 30 operation days per year and hosts a range of events from full competition days to driver schools and car club casual fun run days.
+The variety provided by Prescott allows for a wide range of cars and classes from the top of the British championships all the way down to pre second world war classics.